Yurii-Laguta/JB4A-SDK-Android/index.md

 Download the latest JB4A SDK aar:<br/>
 <a href="https://github.com/ExactTarget/JB4A-SDK-Android/blob/master/JB4A-SDK/etsdk-{{ site.currentVersion }}.aar?raw=true" target="_blank">etsdk-{{ site.currentVersion }}.aar</a>

 > NOTE: Versions 4.2 and newer of the JB4A Mobile Push Android SDK must be compiled with Google Play Services v8.x or newer.
 Older versions of the SDK must be compiled with Google Play Services v7.8 or older.
-Failing to follow these guidelines will result in an internal error and geolocation will not to function.
-See the [troubleshooting steps]({{ site.baseurl }}/trouble-shooting/trouble-shooting-geolocation.html) for details and a resolution regarding this issue.
+Failing to follow these guidelines will result in an internal error and geolocation will not function.
+See the [troubleshooting steps]({{ site.baseurl }}/trouble-shooting/trouble-shooting-geolocation.html) for details and a resolution regarding this issue.<br/>

 ## SDK Compatibility